OfficeDev/office-js-docs/reference/excel/autofilter.md

 AutoFilter Object
 Represents an AutoFilter on a worksheet or table

-Note When using AutoFilter with dates, the format should be consistent with English date separators ("/") instead of local settings (".").
+> **Note:** When using AutoFilter with dates, the format should be consistent with English date separators ("/") instead of local settings (".").
 A valid date would be "2/2/2007", whereas "2.2.2007" is invalid.

 ## Properties